 - The only elevated section, mezzanine is relatively smaller with only 252 seats being available.

 - The rest of the seats in the theatre are spread across the two boxes on either side of the orchestra section, with a total count of 12, the standing row with 20 seats, and the pit with a capacity of 14.

 - The theatre holds many of its namesake, Edwin Booth’s keepsakes, including his favorite armchair, a statue of the actor, and posters and playbills of his appearances.

-The Booth Theatre is a very small theater, one of the smallest if Off-Broadway theaters are excluded, with a seating capacity of 800 people.
-The theatre has two seating section orchestra and mezzanine, with additional seating options available at the box, the standing row and the pit
+The Booth Theatre is a very small theater, one of the smallest if Off-Broadway theaters are excluded.
+The theatre has two seating sections, Orchestra and Mezzanine, with additional seating options available at the box, the standing row and the pit.

 The Booth Theatre is accessible step-free from street level to the lobby and Orchestra from automatic doors on Shubert Alley.